-Trump’s chief of staff, Mark Meadows, infected by coronavirus
+Trump’s Chief of Staff, Mark Meadows, Infected With Coronavirus

 More than three dozen people associated with the president or the White House have been infected by the virus, including the president, his wife, Melania, and his youngest son, Barron.
 Vice President Mike Pence’s chief of staff, Marc Short, and other aides tested positive for the virus late last month, shortly before the election.

 Meadows was at Trump’s bedside when the president was hospitalized last month with Covid-19.
+Like most White House aides and the president himself, Meadows is rarely seen wearing a mask.

 Trump’s handling of the pandemic has been rated poorly by most Americans in public opinion surveys, and is seen as a major reason he’s poised to lose re-election to Biden.